PatKamin/unified-runtime/scripts/core/INTRO.rst

 The header "${x}_print.hpp" contains the "${x}::print" namespace with the output stream operator (<<) overloads for Unified Runtime objects.
 There is also the "${x}::extras::printFunctionParams" function for printing function parameters.
 These parameters have to be provided in a \*params_t struct format suitable for a given function.

+The ${x}_print.h header provides the same functionality with a C interface.
 ## --validate=on

 Tracing